etendosoftware/docs/docs/user-guide/etendo-copilot/setup.md

     !!!info
         To check the list of available assistants, visit [Default Copilot Apps](../../user-guide/etendo-copilot/bundles/overview.md#default-copilot-apps)

+    Once the reference data is applied, it is necessary to go to the **Copilot App Window**, select the corresponding Copilot App and click [Sync OpenAI Assistant](#sync-open-ai-assistant-button).

 2. *Create your own Copilot app*: Use the Copilot App window to set up a new assistant with all the specific necessary characteristics.